Patrick-ChenKehan/CIS522-AI-Chinese-Painter/README.md

 ### VGG19

 Run notebook in `VGG19/VGG19.ipynb`.
 The original idea for using vgg19 is generated from [1].
+Modification of the code was completed with the help of ChatGPT.

 ### pix2pix